artic-network/civet/docs/analysis_pipeline.md

 ### 12) Main analysis pipeline
 1) check_cog_db
-Check against the COG-UK phylogenetics database for your query id, will check search field, which by default is `central_sample_id`, this finds all sequences that will already be in the big tree
+Check against the COG-UK phylogenetics database for your query id, will check search field, which by default is `central_sample_id`, this finds all sequences that will already be in the big tree.
+Use `data_column` to configure a custom search field.
 3) get_closest_cog
 If you have supplied an additional fasta file with sequences that haven't yet been uploaded to the COG-UK database, this side pipeline finds the closest matching sequence, details in Section 13.
 This workflow returns a csv of the closest hits within the background phylogeny for each query not already in the tree.
 This information gets added to the report.
 It also returns the input query sequences aligned, with the UTRs masked out.
 4) combine_metadata